michelp/pgsodium/README.md

     SELECT crypto_box_open(:'box', :'boxnonce', :'alice_public', :'bob_secret');

-Note in the above example, no secrets are *stored* in the db, but they are *interpolated* into the sql that is sent to the server, so it's possible they can show up in the database logs.
+Note in the above example, no secrets are *stored* in the db, but they are *interpolated* into the sql by the psql client that is sent to the server, so it's possible they can show up in the database logs.
+You can avoid this by using derived keys.

 # Avoid secret logging